-Frank serves as the Founding President and Trustee of the American College of Governance Counsel and as Chair of the Corporate Governance Committee of the American Bar Association (effective September 2020).
+Frank was the Founding President and Trustee of the American College of Governance Counsel and serves as chair of the Corporate Governance Committee of the American Bar Association.

 In addition, he served as the Lead Director for a Nasdaq-listed, publicly traded healthcare company and as Lead Director for a private company based in Charlotte, North Carolina, which serves the restaurant and hospitality industries.
 He currently serves on the board of a privately held, private equity-based company headquartered in New York serving major financial institutions.

 Frank is editor of The Directors Handbook, A Field Guide to 101 Situations Commonly Encountered in the Boardroom, and has been invited to teach in the Distinguished Practitioners in Residence Program in the Moritz College of Law at The Ohio State University.

 Selected Transactions Experience